Mel Bush: Character biography

 Mel is an orphaned computer programmer from the 20th century who originates from the village of Pease Pottage in West Sussex, England.
 She has an eidetic memory, and a cheery, optimistic personality.
 She is a health enthusiast and a vegetarian, often encouraging the slightly portly Sixth Doctor to exercise more and drink carrot juice.
 Mel first appears in the serial Terror of the Vervoids, part of the 14-part story The Trial of a Time Lord.
 She is called to the Sixth Doctor's (Colin Baker) defence during his trial by his people, the Time Lords.
 She becomes a companion of the Doctor at a point in the future, with the Doctor displaying an adventure with Mel to show the Time Lords that he would become a better person.

 Mel is later seen travelling with the Doctor following this episode, and her first meeting with the Doctor is never elaborated upon within the show itself.
 She appears in six stories following her debut, eventually departing the series in the episode Dragonfire (1987) alongside the recurring character Sabalom Glitz (Tony Selby).
 Following this, Mel appears in the 1993 charity episode Dimensions in Time, though the episode's canonicity to the series' events is disputed.
 The character later appeared in several audio dramas produced by Big Finish Productions.

 Mel returns in the 2022 special, "The Power of the Doctor", alongside several other former companions, who gather together as a support group to talk of their experiences with the Doctor.
 Mel next appears in the 2023 special, "The Giggle", where it is revealed that she was recruited by UNIT, having returned to Earth after Glitz's death.
 She helps the Fourteenth (David Tennant) and Fifteenth Doctors (Ncuti Gatwa) in defeating the Toymaker (Neil Patrick Harris), who had taken control of the minds of the human race, with Mel being unaffected by the Toymaker's control due to her previous experiences with the Doctor.

 Mel reappears in the series fourteen two-part finale "The Legend of Ruby Sunday" and "Empire of Death", where she infiltrates Triad Technology on behalf of UNIT to investigate Susan Triad (Susan Twist), reuniting her with the Doctor once again.
 After it is revealed that Triad is in fact a minion for Sutekh (Gabriel Woolf), an old enemy of the Doctor's, Mel helps the Doctor escape back to UNIT HQ, where she, the Doctor and Ruby Sunday (Millie Gibson) use a special machine called a "memory TARDIS" to escape as Sutekh destroys the rest of the universe.
 Sutekh kills and possesses Mel, and animates Mel's body to return the Doctor and Ruby to the present day.
 After the Doctor defeats Sutekh and restores the universe, Mel returns to normal.
+Mel is last seen in The Reality War.

 Following the episode, Langford released a book starring Mel and Glitz titled Death in the Stars, which features the pair attempting to solve a murder in which they are the prime suspects.